PeridexisErrant/DF-Walkthrough/chapters/chap01-setup-starting.rst

 you’ve set wood to be chopped and plants to be gathered and you know how to do some basic digging!
 You’ve come far!

-Before reading the next instalment, how about setting some more pants to be gathered and more wood to be chopped.
+Before reading the next instalment, how about setting some more plants to be gathered and more wood to be chopped.
 Then, head on to Part 2 and we’ll learn all about workshops, bedrooms, dinning rooms and stairs!
 It will be ever so exciting, I promise!